 ISO 27001 emphasizes a proactive approach to information security management.
 The risk assessment process is at the core of this standard, enabling organizations to identify and analyze potential risks to their information assets.
 Risk assessment is a continuous cycle that involves the following key steps:

-1. Establish a risk assessment framework: This is the first step for risk assessment.
+This is the first step for risk assessment.
 Any organization who wishes to go for ISO 27001 risk assessments must defines the;

-2. Identify Information Assets: Identify and document all information assets within your organization.
+Identify and document all information assets within your organization.
 This includes physical assets like servers, network infrastructure, and intellectual property, as well as non-physical assets like customer data, employee records, and proprietary information.
 Overall, an information asset is a body of information, defined and managed as a single unit so it can be understood, shared, protected and exploited efficiently.
 For example, databases, data files, contracts and agreements, system documentation, user manuals, training materials, operational/support procedure, business continuity plans, back up plans, audit trails, archived information.

-3. Identify Threats and Vulnerabilities: Identify potential threats that could exploit vulnerabilities in your information assets.
+Identify potential threats that could exploit vulnerabilities in your information assets.
 This involves understanding internal and external threats, such as unauthorized access, data breaches, malware, or physical theft.
 Additionally, identify vulnerabilities, such as weak passwords, outdated software, or lack of employee awareness.
 For example, the risk can be “Theft of any data breaches, while the weakness is lack of proper policy on authorization for entry in the server room.

-4. Access Risk: The most time-consuming step in the risk assessment process is determining the hazards that could compromise the confidentiality, integrity, and accessibility of information.
+The most time-consuming step in the risk assessment process is determining the hazards that could compromise the confidentiality, integrity, and accessibility of information.
 An asset-based risk assessment process shall be established.

 Analyze each detected risk’s propensity for occurring and potential effects.
 This stage entails taking into account elements including the likelihood of an occurrence, potential damage, and already-in-place controls.